GenticFlow

 Run approved fixes

-Known fixes run from a governed action catalogue, with approval gates when policy requires a human decision.
+Known fixes run from a governed action catalogue, with approval gates when policy requires a technician decision.

 Verify and record